 - Plasticizers (super-plasticizers).

-All other varieties of admixtures fall into specialty category’s whose functions include corrosion inhibition, shrinkage reduction, alkali-silica reactivity reduction, work-ability enhancement, bonding, damp proofing, and coloring.
+All other varieties of admixtures fall into specialty category’s whose functions include corrosion inhibition, shrinkage reduction, alkali-silica reactivity reduction, work-ability enhancement, bonding, damp proofing, reducing permeability and coloring.

 We are not taking here about foaming agents as admixtures, because it is a given that we use these to make FC